midas-network/covid19-scenario-modeling-hub_archive/previous-rounds/README_round1_and_2.md

 *   **Testing-Trace-Isolate:** constant at baseline levels
 *   **Masking:** maintained at baseline levels indefinitely
 *   **Vaccine efficacy**: 95% after two doses, 50% after one dose, doses 3.5 weeks apart
-*   **Vaccine availability**: Actually administered doses in December and January, vaccine administration rate observed so far in January persists through the end of the month, 25 million courses distibuted per month thereafter (NOTE: administration refers to actual receipt by an individual, distribution to the doses being sent to states)
+*   **Vaccine availability**: Actually administered doses in December and January, vaccine administration rate observed so far in January persists through the end of the month, 25 million courses distributed per month thereafter (NOTE: administration refers to actual receipt by an individual, distribution to the doses being sent to states)
 *   **Variant strain**: variant is 1.5x more transmissible than current strains and reaches 50% dominance by March 15 and 100% dominance by May 1 [(see MMWR report)](https://www.cdc.gov/mmwr/volumes/70/wr/mm7003e2.htm); here a 1.5x increase in transmissibility is defined as the increase in the expected number of cases infected by a single case over their entire course of infection when there are no interventions or immunity in the population (e.g., a 1.5x increase in R<sub>0</sub> in a classic epidemic model)

 ### Scenario C: Fatigue and Hesitancy Scenario, No Variant Strain